rpy2/rpy2/doc/rinterface.rst

 running within Python (yet this can be done as shown below).

-The way to restore interactivity is to simply call the function :func:`rinterface.process_revents` at regular intervals.
+The way to restore interactivity is to simply call the function :func:`rinterface_lib.callbacks.process_revents` at regular intervals.

-An higher-level interface is available, running the processing of R events in a thread (see Section :ref:`interactive-reventloop`).
+A higher-level interface is available, running the processing of R events in a thread (see Section :ref:`interactive-reventloop`).